forax/write_your_own_java_framework/COMPANION.md

 represents thread local variables.

-It can be seen as a `Map<Thread, Object>` which has a different values for each thread. `threadLocal.set()` set the value for the current thread, `threadLocal.get()` returns the value for the current thread and `threadLocal.remove()` removes the value associated with the current thread.
+It can be seen as a `Map<Thread, Object>` which has a different values for each thread. `threadLocal.set(value)` set the value for the current thread, `threadLocal.get()` returns the value for the current thread and `threadLocal.remove()` removes the value associated with the current thread.

-In order to avoid memory leaks, here an object not being garbage collected because it is still stored in a thread local variable, we scope the variable to the stack so the thread local variable value is removed when the execution of the method ends.
+In order to avoid memory leaks, i.e. an object not being garbage collected because it is still stored in a thread local variable, we "scope" the variable to the stack so the thread local variable value is removed when the execution of the method ends.

 ```java